jessstringham/murrelet/README.md

 The one implemented right now are ODEs, which let you to use some features from animation, like anticipation (going a little in the opposite direction before going in the intended direction).

+### Experimental: NestEdit

+This is a way to access/update a value in a nested struct using a string.

+I made this to explore the parameter space of something like wallpaper groups (which involve enums and strings).
+So I can have one piece that lists out different configurations.

 ## GPU